Keyboard shortcuts

 2. Use Step Over to run each iteration.

-When you understand why it crashes:
+When you understand the failure:

 1. Click Stop to end the debugging session.